boomcamp/WP-Final-Project/README.md

 * Our Clients - Contains list of partnerships and customers

-* Contact Us Page - A contact form page
+* Contact Us Page - A contact form page ( Should be a working contact form )

 #### Theme and Design